qawolf/qawolf/README.md

 ## 🙋 Get help

 We want QA Wolf to work well for you, so please reach out for help!
-Join our [Slack community](https://slack.qawolf.com) or email us at hello@qawolf.com.
+Please email us at hello@qawolf.com.

 <br/>